pojntfx/networked-linux-memsync/docs/notes.md

   - Interestingly, the median of direct mounts is especially high compared to the other access methods
   - As with latency, the results are very different if the RTT increases
   - Direct mounts and userfaultfd drop to below 10MB/s and 1MB/s respectively after the RTT reaches 6ms and continue to drop as the RTT increases
-  - Managed mounts also drop, but mess less drastically, even at a RTT of 25ms the throughput is still at over 500MB/s
+  - Managed mounts also drop, but much less drastically, even at a RTT of 25ms the throughput is still at over 500MB/s
   - If the RTT is lower than 10ms, almost 1GB/s can still be achieved with managed mounts
   - Similar results to what was measured with latency can be seen with different pull worker counts for the managed mount as RTT increases
   - Low worker counts have good performance at 0ms RTT